 - The court clerk files the certificate of sale, approving and finalizing the sale.

 - The date specified in the foreclosure judgment is reached.

 If you are at risk of losing your home to foreclosure, consult with an experienced Miami foreclosure defense attorney.
-Our Florida foreclosure defense experts can inform you of your right of redemption options, assist you through the redemption process, or help you pursue foreclosure alternatives.
+Our Miami foreclosure defense attorneys can inform you of your right of redemption options, assist you through the redemption process, or help you pursue foreclosure alternatives.